Tax Tips for Homeowners

 Taxpayers are now allowed an exclusion from paying capital gains taxes on gain of $250,000 ($500,000 for a married couple) when they sell their primary residence, whether or not they purchase another property.
 This exclusion is available every two years.
 Some limitations apply to this exclusion, and the IRS allows mitigating circumstances for the two years limit.

 It is important to consult experienced your real estate attorneys prior to signing your contract for the sale of your property to determine if it meets the federal requirements to allow you your homeowner's exclusion from paying federal capital gains taxes.
-Vicki Gonzalez of the law firm of Bellas & Wachowski has the experience to advise and assist consumers with this complex and difficult transaction and to make it as stress free as possible.
+Vicki Gonzalez of the law firm of Bellas & Wachowski Attorneys at Law has the experience to advise and assist consumers with this complex and difficult transaction and to make it as stress free as possible.